After-Shock/Cloudbox-wiki/Nativefier.md

 [Nativefier](https://github.com/jiahaog/nativefier#nativefier) is a cross-platform application that allows you to turn any website into a self contained (Chrome-based) app.
 This way you can open your Cloudbox apps without having to deal with multiple tabs in your internet browser.
 You can use this as an alternative to [[Organizr]].

-The following is a little guide to set this up on your PC (not on the server).
+The following is a little guide to set Nativefier on the PC you want to access your server from (not on the server itself).

 ## 1. Setup Nativefier